-Children from the Nursery to Year 4 participate in weekly Forest School lessons.
+Children from the Nursery to Year 2 participate in weekly Forest School lessons, with children in Years 3 and 4 taking part in longer sessions twice a term.
 Forest School offers children the opportunity to achieve and develop confidence and self-esteem through hands-on learning experiences in a woodland environment.

 Play is an essential part of the day in the Junior School.
 There are many opportunities for individual or group play with courts for ball games, marked out play areas, an adventure trail and a quiet garden.
 We also have an orchard where the children are encouraged to climb the trees.

 Morning Talks, the St Chris name for an Assembly, take place three times a week in the Junior School.
 There is a rolling programme of visiting speakers and Morning Talks also provide an excellent opportunity for music and performance – both as a collective and in smaller groups.
 All classes give a termly presentation of their topic to the rest of the Junior School and parents.